elcorto/dotcp/README.md

 The most similar tool in terms of workflow is [`chezmoi`][chezmoi] (dotfiles in a git repo, show diffs, copy files).
-It is a great tool and it is more powerful (e.g. ignore files) but also more opinionated in some places, such as [restrictions on file permissions][chezmoi_perms].
+It is a great tool and it is more powerful (e.g. ignore files, some file attrs encoded in file names) but also more opinionated in some places such that it doesn't fully fit our workflow and tooling needs.

 Even though `$DOTCP_DOTFILES` will most likely be a git repo (or whatever your favorite source control tool is), it doesn't have to be. `dotcp` doesn't know